HandsOnDataViz/book/docs/HandsOnDataViz.md

 Point Map with Google My Maps
 -----------------------------

-TODO BELOW: Explain how Google My Maps is different from Google Maps;
-mention at the top there are more options than points; DECIDE if this sample data about Nigerian airports is the best fit, since it’s great to have international examples but unsure if Shapefile-to-CSV transormation makes sense here, as new users probably need the tool to geocode their data.
+TODO BELOW: <s>Explain how Google My Maps is different from Google Maps</s>; mention at the top there are more options than points; DECIDE if this sample data about Nigerian airports is the best fit, since it’s great to have international examples but unsure if Shapefile-to-CSV transormation makes sense here, as new users probably need the tool to geocode their data.

-[My Maps](https://www.google.com/maps/about/mymaps/) is Google’s service that allows users to create custom maps using Google Maps platform.
-It is perhaps the fastest ways of building point and basic polygon maps, although it limits your styling options.
+[My Maps](https://www.google.com/maps/about/mymaps/) is Google’s service that allows users to create custom maps on top of Google Maps.
+The maps that you create will stay in your Google account and will not in any way interfere with the Google Maps product that you and others use to look up directions or find nearby restaurants.
+You may choose to share your map either through embedding it on your website or providing a direct link to your colleagues or friends.

-My Maps is most powerful when it comes to collaboration.
-The platform functions within Google Drive, and so allows you to invite other users with Google accounts to work on the map.
+Google My Maps is one of the simplest ways to build basic point, line, and polygon maps, although it limits your styling options.
+My Maps is most powerful when it comes to collaboration, and you can invite anyone with a Google account to jointly work on the map.

 In this section, we will look at building a point map of airports in Nigeria, as is shown in Figure <a href="#fig:mymaps-final">8.18</a>.
 We